Western Reserve Greenway

 The trail passes through the east side of Rock Creek, a small town with a few restaurants and a lovely park located along the creek.
 In 2022, a new section of paved trail eliminated the need for an on-road detour and completed the continuous off-road route through Rock Creek.

-Upon leaving the community, you’ll cross a trestle spanning the eponymous watercourse.
+Upon leaving the community, there is a trestle spanning the eponymous watercourse.
 The bridge features bump-outs that give a bird’s-eye view of the creek and scenery below.
-When the path picks up again, you sail beneath sheltering trees and past the tiny village of Orwell, with a trailhead located below a water tower off Oak Street.
+When the path picks up again, the trail travels beneath sheltering trees and past the tiny village of Orwell, with a trailhead on Penniman Rd.

 A stone arch bridge over Baughman Creek in Trumbull County is a true highlight of the Western Reserve Greenway.

-Back on the trail, you will come to the Sunside trailhead.
-The rail-trail continues beyond here to North River Road in Warren, where you can connect to the Garrett Wonders Bike Trail heading south into town.
+Back on the trail, the route comes to the Sunside trailhead.
+The rail-trail continues beyond here to North River Road in Warren, where it connects to the Garrett Wonders Bike Trail heading south into town.

-There are year-round portable restrooms at the Lampson Road Trailhead (a pit toilet), at the Oakfield Trailhead, and at the Sunside Trailhead (port-a-potty).
+There are year-round restrooms at the Lampson Road Trailhead (a pit toilet) in Austinburg.
 The other portable restrooms marked on the map are seasonal (at the Austinburg, Station Street, Rock Creek Falls, and Orwell Trailheads, as well as off of Educational Highway).

 Parking and Trail Access